 Brands with Facebook global page strategy usually either:

 This strategy improves overall reach and feeds the content “Virality” aspect, making it easier for the asset to fly across borders.
-It also combines all engagement under one post, which is and will always remain a statement of quality and success of the asset.
+It also combines all engagement under one post, which will always remain a statement of quality and success of the asset.

 2- Send out the content to local teams to post and promote per market with relevant targeting and tailored messaging

-3- Kick-off the content activation campaign with a global post for a specific period of time then passing it on to each market to localize
+3- Kick-off the content activation campaign with a global post for a specific period of time, then passing it on to each market to localize

 The easiest and most commonly used technique by markets after receiving the content is “translating” it to the local language then posting it again.
-Well yes it’s locally understood now, but not necessarily relevant yet!
+Well, yes, it’s locally understood now, but not necessarily relevant yet!